ryojp/todo/README.md

 - Export `KUBECONFIG` variable: `export KUBECONFIG=$HOME/okteto-kube.config:${KUBECONFIG:-$HOME/.kube/config}`.
 - Run `okteto kubeconfig`.
   - This allows you to use your `kubectl` command in your terminal to manipulate k8s on Okteto.
-- Create MongoDB-related secret with: `kubectl create secret generic mongoinfo --from-env-file {env_file_name}`.
+- Create MongoDB-related secret with: `kubectl create secret generic todosecret --from-env-file {env_file_name}`.
   - For an example env file, see `.env.dev` file.
 - Run `okteto deploy`.